estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 😌

 Worked on both a data analysis long-term project as well as some D3.
 I didn't quite get to interactions yet, but I will be making a new worksheet for the rest of the material and go back through some of the things I didn't understand tomorrow.

+### Day 22

+**Focus:** Harry Potter Tweets

+**Enthusiasm:** 😐

+Twitter API is difficult to work with, there's not a whole lot of resources on the new one.
+However, I will be exploring more one chunk of this project at a time tomorrow.